FishEyeFool/CMSI_3801_GabrielWarner_Fall2024/README.md

 Students: Gabriel Warner <br>
 Description: Demonstrating the ability to write and test functions and user-defined types in C, C++, and Rust and employing manual memory management techniques in the development of a dynamic abstract data type in a systems programming language.

+# Homework 5:
+Students: Gabriel Warner <br>
+Description: Demonstrating the ability to write concurrent code in Go, an understanding of basic concurrency principles, and a cursory understanding of the difference between shared-memory concurrency and message-passing concurrency.

 ## Testing Instructions

 ### Lua